akshay1679/MCA_2024_2026/MCA_2024-2026/sql/NOTES.md

 ### Introduction to Concurrency Control

 Multiple transactions are allowed to run concurrently in the system.
 Advantages are:
-1. **Increased processor and disk utilization**, leading to better transaction throughpute.g. one transaction can be using the CPU while another is reading from or writing to the disk.
+1. ==**Increased processor and disk== utilization**, leading to better transaction throughpute.g. one transaction can be using the CPU while another is reading from or writing to the disk.
-2. **Reduced average response time** for transactions: short transactions need not wait behind long ones.
+2. ==**Reduced average response time**== for transactions: short transactions need not wait behind long ones.

 ### Deadlock